porsche-design-system/porsche-design-system/packages/design-system/src/pages/web/start-coding.md

 # Start Coding

-Porsche UI Kit provides developers with a collection of presentational web components and corresponding wrappers for Angular and React to build clean and high-quality front-ends that innately come with the latest design definitions.
+Porsche Design System provides developers with a collection of presentational web components and corresponding wrappers for Angular and React to build clean and high-quality front-ends that innately come with the latest design definitions.

 ## Requirements
 * [Node.js & NPM](https://nodejs.org)

 ## Installation

-All releases of the Porsche UI Kit are available as versioned npm package called `@porsche-ui/ui-kit-js`, `@porsche-ui/ui-kit-angular` and `@porsche-ui/ui-kit-react`.
+All releases of the Porsche Design System are available as versioned npm package called `@porsche-ui/ui-kit-js`, `@porsche-ui/ui-kit-angular` and `@porsche-ui/ui-kit-react`.

 Those packages can be consumed by one of the following private npm registries:
 * Porsche UI npm registry ([https://porscheui.jfrog.io](https://porscheui.jfrog.io))